-- All vineyards farned are either organically, biodynamically, or salmon-sage, with some a combination.
+- All vineyards farmed are either organically, biodynamically, or salmon-safe, with some a combination.

 Naches Heights is situated in south-central Washington, lying between the small towns of Naches and Tieton, northwest of the city of Yakima.
 The area is a sub-appellation of the Columbia Valley.